johannesnoordanus/svg2gcode/README.md

 - low burn levels (stray pixels) can be suppressed (default off)
 - option *--constantburn* selects constant burn mode *M3* (for cutting and engraving) instead of default dynamic burn mode *M4*
 - borders are drawn in parallel and in one go, following the *path* coordinates.
+- fill has support for alpha channel and 'fill-opacity'

 **Tip**: use commandline program *grblhud* *(https://github.com/johannesnoordanus/grblhud)* to have full control over gcode execution, also, program *image2gcode* has similar capabilities but handles raster images files (like *png* and *jpg*) directly.